 Escalation in tariff wars could see Irish consumers going under

-Importers relatively unscathed so far but further US retaliatory action could change all that
+Importers are relatively unscathed so far but further US retaliatory action could change all that

 Kayaking along the Serpent Lake, at the Gap of Dunloe near Killarney.
 Adventure sports company Progressive Distribution has had to cancel an order from the US due to tariffs.
 Photograph :Valerie O’Sullivan/Getty Images